CN-Celeb: multi-genre speaker recognition: Speaker recognition: challenge, technique and data

-JFA however does not factorize well the speaker dependent factors from speaker independent ones, partly due to its nature being a generative model.
+Session variation refers to the systematic change in speaking style or acoustic condition when the same speaker speaks in different sessions.
+Kenny's important work on Joint Factor Analysis (JFA)~\cite{kenny2003new,Kenny07,kenny2005joint} paved the way for solving general variations between sessions.
 The i-vector model, a successor of JFA, made a further leap~\cite{dehak2011front} in producing session-based vectors that involve all types of long-term variations, and leave the task of discriminating different types of variations to a back-end model.
-Since i-vectors are low-dimensional, it is easier for the back-end model to complete the discrimination task.
-Numerous results have demonstrated that the i-vector model could achieve very good performance with accompanying PLDA~\cite{Ioffe06,prince2007probabilistic} as its back-end model.
+Numerous results have demonstrated that the i-vector model could achieve very good performance with accompanying probabilistic linear discriminant analysis (PLDA)~\cite{Ioffe06,prince2007probabilistic} as its back-end model.

 The data requirement to solve session variation is much more demanding than the previous two phases.
 Especially, differentiating session variation requires single-speaker multiple-condition (SSMC) data.
 This type of data is much harder to collect as it requires the same speaker providing utterances under different conditions.
 Fortunately, NIST SRE, after year by year evaluation, offered a large amount of SSMC data, and the research conducted in this phase mostly used the NIST SRE data, which was primarily collected by LDC under the Mixer protocol~\cite{cieri2007resources}.